 If the problem lies with the battery, rechargeable batteries can be replaced.

-KIWIBIRD electric toothbrush is guaranteed to last at least 4-5 years and comes with a 1-year warranty.
+KIWIBIRD black electric toothbrush is guaranteed to last at least 4-5 years.

 Electric toothbrushes are divided into a brush head section and body section.
 When it comes to replacing the brush head section, simply wait until the brush bristle tips fall apart - this will reduce their brushing effect by half.

-When using an electric toothbrush, it's recommended that you replace it every three months for optimal brushing performance and hygiene reasons.
+When using this KIWIBIRD white electric toothbrush, it's recommended that you replace brush head every three months for optimal brushing performance and hygiene.

 What are the warning signs that an electric toothbrush has reached its end of its usefulness?